🎉 CYBER MONDAY STARTS NOW — GET $50 OFF WITH HELLOCYBER50 🎉

 Some community property states, like California, have exceptions to this general rule.
 For example, a non-borrowing partner may claim that they did not benefit from those student loans, so they shouldn’t be responsible for them.
 In that case, the judges may not split up the debt between the couple.
 The theory behind this exception is the spouse taking out those loans will continue benefiting from the loans after your marriage ends, but the other non-borrowing spouse will not.

-Equitable distribution
+Equitable distribution states on debt

 Under equitable distribution principles, how debt is divided depends on a list of state factors.
-The court will not split up the property 50/50 like it might in a community property state.
+The court will not automatically split up the property 50/50, like it might in a community property state.
 Instead, an equitable distribution court will assign ownership to property and debt based on a set of factors to create a “fair” outcome.
 Each state has its own set of factors, but they tend to be similar.
 Some factors may include how long the marriage lasted, each spouse’s earning potential, and if there are children.

 Let’s look at a real-life example.
 There was a case from an equitable distribution state where the wife (who was a doctor) had medical school debt from before the marriage, but the stay-at-home dad husband ended up being assigned $100,000 of her student debt in the divorce.
 You may be thinking, “I thought debt incurred before the marriage would generally be kept separate?”
 Well, this is one of those cases where the state’s equitable distribution factors and the case circumstances come into play.
 The court has the authority to move the debt around to have an “equitable” outcome.
 The court, in this case, reasoned that, as a couple, since they decided to hold off on paying her student loans during the marriage to devote the wife’s income to other things, such as savings, investments, and other accounts, it indirectly benefited the husband.
 Thus, he should have to pay some of the student loans off, too!

-Paying down debt during the marriage
+What if one spouse pays down debt during the marriage?

-You will have to check with your specific state law, but in some states, a court may award a credit to the non-debtor spouse who contributed to the separate property student loan debt with the joint bank account.
 For example, in California (a community property state), the court will allow the helping spouse to be reimbursed for those payments made from the joint account to the other spouse’s debt, even if it was incurred prior to the marriage.
 However, the reimbursement may be reduced based on the extent to which that person or the marriage benefited from the loans and some other factors.

 How can a prenup help?